 - absence of periods (amenorrhoea)

-- a delay in your ability to become pregnant for six to twelve months after stopping the injection
+- a delay in your ability to become pregnant for 6 to 12 months after stopping the injection

-You will need to have this form of progestogen injected once every twelve weeks for as long as treatment is required.
+You will need to have this form of progestogen injected once every 12 weeks for as long as treatment is required.